 Then, you need to register this application using the provided API.
 Just copy/paste the following example into the modo_extension.py file of the future extension:

-''' from modoboa.core.extensions import ModoExtension, exts_pool
+''' from modoboa.core.extensions import ModoExtension, exts_pool def load(self): """This method is called when Modoboa loads available and activated plugins.

 class MyExtension(ModoExtension):

 """My custom Modoboa extension."""

 '''